iconify/icon-sets/readme.md

 Why JSON instead of SVG?
 There are several reasons for that:

 - Easy to store images in bulk.
-- Contains only content of icon without SVG element, making it easy to manipulate content without doing complex parsing.
+- Contains only content of icon without `<svg>` element, making it easy to manipulate content without doing complex parsing.
 It also makes it easier to create components, such as React icon component, allowing to use framework native SVG element.
 - Data can contain additional content: aliases for icons, icon set information, categories/tags/themes.

 Why not XML?